Supply chain, staffing challenges slow Virginia's use of rescue plan funds

 People are also reading…

 “I’ve heard from my members that education spending is a concern,” he said.
-That may mean shifting funds from the HVAC work to other programs to tackle learning losses students suffered during the pandemic, he suggested.
+That may mean shifting funds from the HVAC work to other programs to tackle learning losses that students suffered during the pandemic, he said.

 Of the $250 million of American Rescue Plan funds budgeted for state aid to school boards to address school ventilation, only $2.1 million has been spent, Department of Accounts data shows.